Member Organizations

 Regulation of Accountancy Profession

-Only auditors are regulated in Denmark at the state level.
-The Danish Act on Approved Auditors and Audit Firms (the Audit Act) Consolidated Act No. 1287 of November 20, 2018 is the key law regulating the audit profession in Denmark.
-The Act designates the responsibility for public oversight of the audit profession to the Danish Business Authority (DBA), as part of the Ministry of Industry, Business and Financial Affairs, overseen by the Danish Parliament.
+Only statutory auditors are regulated at the state level in Denmark.
+The audit profession is governed by the Danish Act on Approved Auditors and Audit Firms (the Audit Act), which establishes the legal framework for the approval, registration, supervision, and discipline of statutory auditors and audit firms.
+Public oversight of the profession is vested in the Danish Business Authority (DBA), which operates under the Ministry of Industry, Business and Financial Affairs and is overseen by the Danish Parliament.

 -